icfpcontest2014/icfpcontest2014.github.io/specification.markdown

     For the ghost with index read from register `A`, stores its starting position in registers `A` (x-ordinate) and `B` (y-ordinate).
+    If `A` is not a valid ghost index, does nothing.

  *  `INT 5`